-I remember, as a small girl, one of the movies I used to watch over and over and over was The Sound of Music, probably because it was on public television and it seemed like it was on every weekend.
-I just have a fond childhood memory of it that I haven't been able to shake.
+As a small girl, I remember one of the movies I used to watch over and over and over was The Sound of Music — probably because it was on public television.
+It seemed like it was on every weekend, and I just have a fond childhood memory of it that I haven't been able to shake.
 It's a movie that I've required my children to watch and something that we share together.

-It was one of the first times I saw myself reflected, not in Billie Holiday's story, but by seeing a Black woman leading a film besides Dorothy Dandridge in Carmen Jones.
-That movie really meant a lot to me—and it was about one of our iconic Black singers.
+That was one of the first times I saw myself reflected — not in Billie Holiday's story, but by seeing a Black woman leading a film.
+That movie really meant a lot to me, and it was about one of our iconic Black singers.
 I remember when Diana Ross was nominated for an Academy Award for that movie.
-I wasn't alive when that happened for Dorothy Dandridge, but I remember when it happened for Diana Ross.
-I remember what a good feeling that was.
+I wasn't alive when that happened for Dorothy Dandridge in Carmen Jones, but I remember when it happened for Diana Ross.
+And I remember what a good feeling that was.

-I love Darren Aronofsky as a director, and I loved the harsh look into that world—it really impacted me.
-I think it impacted my decision to create the world I created in my own movie.
-While it might be hard-hitting, I wanted to give a true depiction of what the world is.
-A true depiction of the harshness that sits down on some people; what addiction does, what generational trauma can do, what it means to be a fighter, and really get into some of the darkness of it because that's just real.
-But also, in presenting the darkness, I wanted to also present the light and work towards what the light is.
+I love Darren Aronofsky as a director, and I loved the harsh look into that world.
+It really impacted me, and it impacted my decision to create the world I created in my own movie.
+While it might be hard-hitting, I wanted to give a true depiction of what the world is — a true depiction of the harshness that sits on some people; what addiction does, what generational trauma can do, what it means to be a fighter — and really get into some of the darkness of it.
+Because that's just real.
+Also, in presenting the darkness, I wanted to also present the light and work towards what the light is.
 That's partly what I took from Requiem.

-That birthed my love of foreign film and my ability to fantasize and dream.
-I fell in love with this way of filmmaking that was very different from the movies that I had been enjoying at that time.
-That's one that just spoke to my mind.
 One of my teachers at school told me to watch it.
 I was taking a course in cinema and filmmaking, as an elective, and that started my love affair with foreign film.
+It birthed my ability to fantasize and dream, and I fell in love with this way of filmmaking that was very different from the movies that I had been enjoying at that time.
+That's one that just spoke to my mind.